Another Roadside Attraction: Development history

 In 1966, Doubleday's West Coast Editor Luthor Nichols contacted Robbins to ask him to write a book on Northwest Art.
 Instead, Robbins told Nichols he wanted to write a novel and pitched the idea of what was to become Another Roadside Attraction.

-In 1967 Robbins mailed off 30 pages of his novel to Nichols who sent them on to the New York office.
+In 1967, Robbins mailed off 30 pages of his novel to Nichols who sent them on to the New York office.
 The senior editors, holdovers from when Doubleday was a Roman Catholic publishing house, did not approve, but Nichols encouraged Robbins to keep writing.
 When he had 70 pages, Nichols tried them again on New York, but the senior editors were still unconvinced.
 It wasn't until 1970 that Doubleday finally accepted the manuscript and in 1971 published 6,000 copies of Another Roadside Attraction.

-In his memoir, Robbins states that he did not want to describe the sixties in this novel but to re-create them on the page, "to mirror in style as well as content their mood, their palette, their extremes, their vibrations, their profundity, their silliness and whimsy."
+In his memoir, Robbins states that he did not want to describe the 1960s in this novel but to re-create them on the page, "to mirror in style as well as content their mood, their palette, their extremes, their vibrations, their profundity, their silliness and whimsy."
 Robbins also said he used a collage technique—he skimmed media such as the underground press, KRAB radio program guides, broadsides, fliers for concerts to try and pluck out items that might capture a portrait of the period.

 In the book a baboon is stolen from the Woodland Park Zoo in Seattle.
 Shortly after publication someone did actually steal a baboon from the Zoo.